Everything You Need to Know About Apple Cider VinegarArticle posted in: Diet & Nutrition

 Whether it’s in homemade salad dressings, marinades or homemade pickles, apple cider vinegar is an essential ingredient in your low-carb kitchen.
 It brightens the flavor of recipes, acts as a natural preservative and imparts acidic flavor—one of the four elements needed in every balanced recipe.

-Just as its name suggests, apple cider vinegar is made from crushed, distilled and fermented apples, says Harvard Health.
+Just as its name suggests, apple cider vinegar is made from crushed, distilled and fermented apples, says Harvard Health Publishing.
 For centuries, it’s been used to cure a variety of ailments including scurvy and infection.
 It’s still commonly used today as a homeopathic cleaner and disinfectant to help kill fungus and germs.

 There’s a reason why this healthy pantry staple has been around for so long.
 Learn the facts about this simple superfood and why you should add it to your healthy lifestyle.